Cylindrococcus: Morphology

 Like most scale insects, Cylindrococcus exhibits marked sexual dimorphism.
 Adult females are wingless, practically legless and cylindrical, and about 2–9 mm in length.
 Adult females of C. casuarinae have large, bulbous membranous lobes where the mid and hind legs would be, whereas C. spiniferus has only sclerotised patches in these areas.
 Adult females of the two species can also be separated by the semicircular plates with robust spines near the anus of C. spiniferus that are not present in C. casuarinae.

 Adult males are small (about 3–5 mm long) and winged.
-Adult males have very long thin external genitalia that, it has been argued, allows them to mate with adult females that are deep within galls.
-Males induce their own galls (7–17 mm long), which are long and thin bract-like galls on the tip on branchlets.
+Adult males have very long thin external genitalia that, it has been argued, allow them to mate with adult females that are deep within galls.
+Males induce their own galls (7–17 mm long), which are long and thin bract-like galls on the tip of branchlets.

 Males and females are both a reddish colour: reddish brown or burgundy for females, and a reddish pink for males.